vincidadesigns/vincidadesigns.github.io/_posts/2021-11-20-HackTheBox [BOUNTYHUNTER].md

 		</bugreport>
 ```

-Here we can see that the data is sent in the form of XML, which means that the webpage is likely vulnerable to `XML External Entities (XXE)`
+Here we can see that the data is sent in the form of XML, which means that the webpage is likely vulnerable to `XML External Entities (XXE) injection`

 To know more about the vulnerability, check out this [blog](https://www.synack.com/blog/a-deep-dive-into-xxe-injection/)